MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 **cordova-plugin-mfp-fips**
 The <code>cordova-plugin-mfp-fips</code> plug-in enables FIPS related features.
 For more information about FIPS, see [FIPS](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html) in the user docuementation.

+**Pre-requisites:**

-**Pre-requisites:** MobileFirst CLI and Apache Cordova CLI installed on the developer workstation.
+- MobileFirst CLI and Apache Cordova CLI installed on the developer workstation.
+- *Optional* MobileFirst Server to run a locally
-Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-the-mobilefirst-development-environment) tutorial.
+- Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-the-mobilefirst-development-environment) tutorial.

 #### Jump to: